Backupfridge/password-generator/README.md

 1. download code
 2. open terminal to the DIR of the files
+3. make sure you set permissions of the files "gs.sh" and "start.sh" to be executable
-3. run "./start.sh" in terminal without qoutes
+4. run "./start.sh" in terminal without qoutes
-4. done
+5. done